-In 2010 Slovakia was below the EU average in terms of childcare provision for children aged between three and compulsory school age (72% of children in this age group were enrolled in childcare facilities versus 84% for the EU as a whole).
-It also had one of the lowest levels in the EU for participation in formal childcare for children under three years of age (3% versus 28% EU average).
+In 2013 Slovakia was below the EU average in terms of childcare provision for children aged between three and compulsory school age (74% of children in this age group were enrolled in childcare facilities versus 82% for the EU-28 as a whole).
+It also had one of the lowest levels in the EU for participation in formal childcare for children under three years of age (4% versus 27% EU-28 average in 2013).
 There are two possible causes.
 First, it may result from the design of parental leave (available until the child is three).Second, it may be related to the lack of available places in formal childcare facilities, especially for very young children.

 Crèches for very young children aged under two are run mostly by local authorities or the private sector.
 Their monthly costs are often too high to be accessible for low-income families, especially families with further disadvantages, such as lone parents.

 The relationship between nurseries and primary school is reinforced also by providing free places for children one year before starting school.
 Places for children at risk of poverty or social exclusion (that is to say, from families receiving minimum income benefits) are provided free of charge, irrespective of age.
 In addition, these children are entitled to subsidised meals.